-Domain: Leadership and Decision Making

-lm plementa ation Sta tus

-Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence

-yet В Α

-12. All SWDs have the same opportunities as students without disabilities to participate in all school-sponsored, non-academic, age-appropriate activities, including electives, sports, dances, clubs, field trips, school plays, community service activities and graduation activities.
+Implementation Status tus Indicator Examples or Evidence of Practice Not yet Part B ially A Fully Data Sources/Supporting Evidence 12.
+All SWDs have the same opportunities as students without disabilities to participate in all school-sponsored, non-academic, age-appropriate activities, including electives, sports, dances, clubs, field trips, school plays, community service activities and graduation activities.
 All SWDs have access to all school facilities and non-academic activities.
 Supports, such as adaptive equipment, band instruments and communication devices, are provided so that SWDs can fully participate in the same activities as those students without disabilities.
 Athletic coaches include students with disabilities in the same activities as those without disabilities.
 Club sponsors are chosen because of their commitment to include SWDs in all club activities.
-Case managers monitor the participation of SWDs in non-academic activities.
+Clase managers monitor the participation of SWDs in non-academic activities.
 All personnel advocate for the inclusion and full participation of SWDs in school-sponsored activities.
 SWDs participate in class field trips with same-age peers without disabilities.
 Separate, "ESE only" field trips are discouraged.
 School personnel model strategies and create opportunities for students without disabilities to socialize with SWDs in non-academic contexts, (e.g., clubs, common gathering areas, lunch, pep rallies).
 Ability awareness and diversity training is provided to all students in the school.
 Same-age peers provide natural supports to SWDs, as appropriate, to facilitate social interactions during school-sponsored activities.
 SWDs are eligible for and encouraged to run for student government.
-All SWDs are eligible, within the same guidelines as their peers without disabilities, for candidacy for homecoming court, prom court, etc. Families of students with significant cognitive disabilities receive information about all school-sponsored, non-academic activities.
-Equal & Open Access Across all activites
+All SWDs are eligible for and encouraged to run for homecoming court, prom court, etc. Families of students with significant cognitive disabilities receive information about all school-sponsored, non-academic activities.
+All SWDs have access to all school facilities an non-academic activities.
+They are always monitored during these activities, in addition having an advocate (school personnel who works directly with SWDs) to represent them.